cardano-scaling/website/monthly/2025-03-monthly.md

 This feature was requested by multiple users in [GitHub](https://github.com/cardano-scaling/hydra/issues/1795) and on our Discord channel, and it was identified as beneficial for the Midnight glacier drop.

-The so-called "withdraw zero trick" is a common technique to achieve transaction level verification (once per tx).
+The so-called 'withdraw zero trick' is a common technique to achieve verification on a transaction level (once per tx).
 In fact, it's the only way to do this until [CIP-112](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0112/README.md) gets implemented by the `cardano-ledger` (and `plutus`).

 While the L2 ledger in Hydra is isomorphic to Cardano in respect to the EUTxO ledger model, this excludes Cardano's Proof-of-Stake features.
 Consequently one could not register scripts as reward accounts and use withdrawing `0 lovelace` as a trick to have those scripts validate transactions.